crungo-net/treat-dispenser-api/README.md

 ### 28BYJ-48 (Legacy/Secondary Support)

-The application also supports the 28BYJ-48 stepper motor (with ULN2003 driver) as a legacy or secondary option.
+The application also supports the 28BYJ-48 stepper motor (with ULN2003 driver) as a secondary (and cheaper) option.
 Default pin configuration:

 - Pin 26: Motor coil 1
 - Pin 19: Motor coil 2